curtislarson/blog/_posts/2015-07-30-meteor-send-template-emails-from-server-mailgun.md

     Tasks = new Mongo.Collection("tasks");

 specified in a seperate javascript file (You can add that line anywhere in the server code). `sendEmail` is slightly more complicated, but basically acts as the glue between all our previously implemented code.
-It pulls all the tasks from the database, creates that data object that we then pass to `EmailGenerator.generateHtml`, and calls the `sendMailGunEmail` method which forwards the email to our mailgun api.
+It pulls all the tasks from the database, creates that data object that we then pass to `EmailGenerator.generateHtml`, and calls the `sendMailGunEmail` method with the generated email html which forwards the email to our mailgun api.

 ## Client Code